opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ## Introduction

 Data Prepper ingests [Trace Analytics](https://opensearch.org/docs/latest/observability-plugin/trace/index/) into OpenSearch and Amazon OpenSearch Service.
 Data Prepper is a last mile server-side component which collects telemetry data from [AWS Distro OpenTelemetry collector](https://aws-otel.github.io/docs/getting-started/collector) or [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector) and transforms it for OpenSearch.
-The transformed trace data is the visualized using the [Trace Analytics OpenSearch Dashboards plugin](https://opensearch.org/docs/latest/observability-plugin/trace/ta-dashboards/), which provides at-a-glance visibility into your application performance, along with the ability to drill down on individual traces.
+The transformed trace data is the visualized using the [OpenSearch Dashboards Observability plugin](https://opensearch.org/docs/latest/observability-plugin/trace/ta-dashboards/), which provides at-a-glance visibility into your application performance, along with the ability to drill down on individual traces.

 Here is how all the components work in trace analytics: